skylord0001/python-daily/data-analysis/readme.md

 This contains a Python script for analyzing and visualizing fruit sales over time.
 The script uses the Pandas library for data manipulation and Matplotlib for creating plots.

 Data analysis is a crucial component in various fields and industries for several reasons.
+Check out [django-analyst](https://github.com/devfemibadmus/django-analyst) a software that provide analysis for models in your django project
 Here's a more detailed explanation of why data analysis is needed:

 1.  **Informed Decision-Making:**